zokradonh/kopano-docker/core/README.md

 ```

 Examples:

 - specify `KCCONF_SERVER_MYSQL_HOST` for `mysql_host` setting in `server.cfg`
 - specify `KCCONF_LDAP_LDAP_SEARCH_BASE` to set `ldap_search_base` in `ldap.cfg`

 Additionally it is possible to comment specific options in/out with `KCCOMMENT_filenameWithoutExtension_anystring=searchline`
 e.g. `KCCOMMENT_LDAP_1=!include /usr/share/kopano/ldap.openldap.cfg`

-For coredumps on crashes kopano-server requires the fs.suid_dumpable sysctl to contain the value 2, not 0.
+For core dumps on crashes kopano-server requires the `fs.suid_dumpable sysctl` to contain the value 2, not 0.

 It is recommended to sync the user list before the first login of a user.
 With the bundled ´docker-compose.yml´ the ´kopano_scheduler´ container will take care of this.
 Alternatively `kopano-cli --list-users` could be run once after initial install in the kopano_server container.

 Example:

-`docker-compose exec kserver kopano-cli --list-users`
+`docker-compose exec kopano_server kopano-cli --list-users`

 Depending on the overall performance of the system and the amount of user the first execution of this command will take a moment before it produces any output.
 This is since this command kicks off the mailbox creation for the users.